 - University offices may specify whether records transferred to the Archives may be freely used by other persons or restricted in their use.
 The Archives will refer requests to access restricted university records to the relevant university office.
 When a request is not approved, the formal denial of access must be reviewed and either confirmed or overruled by the university’s legal custodian of records in writing.
-[UWM Administrative Policy S-6]
+[UWM Selected Academic and Administrative Policy 13-1]

 - Private donors may impose reasonable restrictions with specific time limitations on collections donated to the UWM Libraries.
 Such restrictions must be documented in statements of gift.
 Donors are allowed to access collections that they have donated and restricted.
 However, they may not grant access to others, as such permission would legitimize unequal access to the Archives Department’s collections.